Kraigie/nostrum/docs/static/Intro.md

  application some of your events will be consumed.
 Defaults to `false`.
  - `log_full_events` - This will log the full payload received over the websocket.
  This is included primarily for debugging and testing purposes.
 Defaults to `false`.
+ - `log_dispatch_events` - This will log dispatch events as they are received from the gateway.
+ This is included primarily for debugging and testing purposes.
+Defaults to `false`.
  - `custom_consumer` - For use when creating custom consumer processes.
 This disables all caching done internally, in lieu of sending dispatch events to the processes you specify.
 For more information see [creating custom consumers](consumers.html).